How to prepare your architecture design for wind and microclimate simulations.

 - Trees: all leafy plants from single trees to contiguous bushes

-For all of this files, keep the mesh as low-poly as you can, with a level-of-detail (LOD) in the range of decimeters (0.2m - 1.0m, with 0.5m usually offering the best tradeoff).
+For all of these files, keep the mesh as low-poly as you can, with a level-of-detail (LOD) in the range of decimeters (0.2m - 1.0m, with 0.5m usually offering the best trade-off).

 Make sure to avoid the following: